Vijaya9418/android-interview-quetions/README.md

     There are several ways to store data locally in an Android application.

     1. Shared Preferences:- This is a lightweight storage option for small amounts of key-value pairs.
 It is commonly used for storing application settings, user preferences, or simple configuration data.

+Example:- use for storing the login status or for storing the true false value etc.

    2. Internal Storage: Each Android application has its private internal storage directory.
 You can use this storage to save private files that are only accessible by your application.

+Example:- Saving and retrieving user preferences like language settings, theme preferences, or user-specific configurations within the app..

    3. External Storage: Android devices often have external storage options like an SD card.
 You can use this storage to store files that can be accessed by other applications or the user.

+Example:- Storing images, videos, or documents downloaded from the internet or saved by the user in the app and allowing the user to share these files with other apps or users.

    4. Room Persistence Library: Room is a powerful persistence library provided by Android Jetpack.
 It is built on top of SQLite and provides an abstraction layer to work with databases.

  5. SQLite Database: SQLite is a lightweight relational database that is included in the Android framework.
 It provides a structured and efficient way to store and retrieve structured data.

 29. Dependency Inject using koin?